eboutili/splunk_hec/edb2.md

 -----------

-Copy the Containerized Splunk installation script to a temporary directory on the Puppet Master server and run it as root or using sudo.
+Copy the Containerized Splunk installation script to a temporary directory on the Puppet Master node and run it as root or using sudo.

-Create a HEC input for puppet summaries (Splunk Web UI)
+Create a HEC input for puppet summaries
 -----------
-Log into the new Splunk Server: `http://<your-master-ip>:8000`
+Log into the new Splunk Server's Console: `http://<your-master-ip>:8000` (Note: http not https)
 - Login/Password: admin/puppetlabs

 Browse to where you can enable the HEC collector and create a new token (for receiving puppet data)